isa-bel/engineering-traits/best-practices.md

 * Understands and applies the client standards and best practices.
 * Creates clear architecture diagrams (UML).
 * Knows basic architecture and security concepts.

+## Refactoring

+* Knows how and when to do refactors.

+## Maintainability

 * Cares about the future developers.
 * Thinks about code maintainability.
 Writes code that is easy to test, to change, and to understand a year after.
 * Writes clean reusable code.
 Assumes someone else is going to use it.
-* Knows how and when to do refactors.

-## Refactoring

-* Knows how and when to do refactors.

 ## Related Topics